incwell-technology/Android-Bootcamp/README.md

 # Are you ready for marathon 🏃?
 Wait 👀

-Best mentors are those who understand you and design curriculam that fits best for you rather than using a templete.
+**Best mentors are those who understand you and design curriculam that fits best for you rather than using a templete.**

 We wanna know more about you.
-1. Solve these problems
+1. Solve these problems using laguage that computer understand
 2. Push it to github
 3. Add us as collaborator
 4. We will provide you a feedback on your repository